 - Inflatable collar for injuries, rashes and post-surgery

-- Washable.Tough fabric will not rip or tear
+- Premium protective collar,Tough fabric will not rip or tear

-Tough but soft machine washable fabric that won’t rip or tear.
-Available in five sizes and secures with a lengthy velcro tab.
-Allows your dog to eat, drink and sleep in comfort.
+This e collar features tough but soft machine washable fabric that won’t rip or tear.
+Available in five sizes, each with a lengthy velcro tab that secures around the dog’s neck.
+This collar allows your dog to eat, drink and sleep in comfort.

-A washable, scratch and bite resistant alternative to a cone that folds flat for storage.
-It secures with a velcro tab and comes in a variety of sizes.
+A washable, scratch and bite-resistant alternative to a cone that folds flat for storage.
+It secures around the neck with a velcro tab and comes in a variety of sizes.

 Recovery dog clothing